DIY Cold Brew Concentrate-Make it at Home

 One problem when mixing coffee with water is ensuring all the grounds are in contact with the water.
 This can particularly be a problem with pour over and drip methods of extraction where some of the coffee grounds may remain completely dry at the end—such a waste.

 Just like making a gravy from a powder mix, mixing the coffee with a little water first helps to wet all the grounds evenly and then we can top it up with the remaining water.
-No floating coffee or pockets of dry grounds.
+This helps to prevent pockets of dry grounds.

 Step 5: Extraction safety and adjusting time and temperature

-You can extract cold brew in as little as 2 hours at room temperature, or up to 24 hours in the fridge.
+You can extract cold brew in as little as 2 hours at room temperature (theoretically), or up to 24 hours in the fridge.
 I recommend using the fridge because anything with water can quickly start to grow micro-organisms.
-For best flavor, 14-20 hours is my recommendation.

 Read more about brewing in the fridge vs. room temperature